apache/mesos/docs/configuration.md

     --framework_sorter=VALUE
   </td>
   <td>
 Policy to use for allocating resources between a given user's frameworks.
-Options are the same as for user_allocator. (default: drf)
+Options are the same as for <code>--user_sorter</code>.
+(default: drf)
   </td>
 </tr>
 <tr>